Fullchee/notes/docs/backend/sql/how-to/group-by-sum-0-even-if-no-rows.md

+# Sum should be zero even if group by returns no rows

 TIL to watch out for cases when I

-* group by
+- group by
-* want the sum to be 0 even if there are no rows to sum
+- want the sum to be 0 even if there are no rows to sum

 I moved the existing query to a view